Wrong Knee Anesthetized for Surgery in Connecticut

 The anesthesiologist responsible for the error was fined $5,000 by the state, and it is not known if the patient will decide to pursue compensation for the mistake.
 However, the doctor did sign a consent order in which he admits no wrongdoing.

-This is the second error that has been discovered at the hospital in this year.
+This is the second instance of potential medical malpractice that has been discovered at the hospital in this year.
 Previously, a radiologist punctured a patient's spleen during surgery.
 Instead of alerting the doctor to the mistake, the mistake was ignored and the patient was sent home after the surgery where he died three days later.
 That patient's widow has filed a wrongful death suit against the radiologist.